Chris Yarran: Early life

 Yarran is an Indigenous Australian footballer who played his junior years in Western Australia.
 He was primarily a small forward in his junior days, but occasionally spent time in the midfield and defence.
 At 17 years old, Yarran gained selection into the Swan Districts senior team, where he played thirteen games and kicked thirty-nine goals, including seven on debut and eight in three finals matches.

 He played with Western Australia in the under 18s championships and kicked eight goals in four games.
 He was selected to join the Australian Institute of Sport-AFL academy in the 2006/07 intake and captained a team from the Clontarf Football Academy in a game against a visiting South African under 19s side in February 2007.

 Yarran is the cousin of former Fremantle player Shane Yarran.

 AFL career

 Draft

-Yarran was a noted talent and was expected to be drafted high, with some considering him to be the one of the most talented players available in the draft.
-He would ultimately be selected by the Carlton Football Club with its first round selection (sixth overall) in the 2008 national draft.
-At draft time, Carlton coach Brett Ratten said that Yarran could assist fellow small forward Eddie Betts, and help to reduce the defensive pressure on then full-forward Brendan Fevola.
+Yarran was a noted talent and was expected to be drafted high, with some considering him to be one of the most talented players available in the draft.
+He would ultimately be selected by the Carlton Football Club with its first-round selection (sixth overall) in the 2008 national draft.
+At draft time, Carlton coach Brett Ratten said that Yarran could assist fellow small forward Eddie Betts and help to reduce the defensive pressure on then full-forward Brendan Fevola.